 What Stan Lee is, is a mascot for Marvel, and there is absolutely nothing wrong with that.
-He’s fan service, and the look on people’s faces when they come away from the microphone at one of these Q&A events is the same look that I’ve seen on a kid’s face as he toddles away from hugging Mickey Mouse at Disney World.
+He’s fan service, and the look on people’s faces when they come away from the microphone at a Wizard Con, or some other convention’s Q&A event is the same look that I’ve seen on a kid’s face as he toddles away from hugging Mickey Mouse at Disney World.
 The difference is, no one looks to Mickey for an update on Star Wars: Episode VII.
 Not yet, at least.

 Anyway, here’s the deal:

 Lee was asked about the possibility of a Planet Hulk film or a Marvel Civil War film (how, with the licenses spread all across the corporate cosmos?) and then he proceeded to say:

 “I’m not involved in those decisions anymore, but the people at Marvel are spending hours trying to think ‘what will we do next?’ and there’s a damn good chance that they will think of just what you mentioned, ‘cos it would be a great idea and little by little everything you want to see will come along, because [Marvel] are just like you, they’re fans of the stories and they’re trying to think ‘what would the fans like to see next?
 What would we like to see next?’
 So they’re working on Ant-Man, they’re working on Doctor Strange, they’re working on Guardians of the Galaxy, they’re working on god knows what.
 And did I say Black Panther also.
 Those are the ones I know about and there are others that I don’t even know about, and shame on them for not telling me.”